-- Via arguments in the runPython (Google Sheets or Excel on the web) or RunRemotePython (Desktop Excel) function, respectively. - Via xlwings.conf sheet (in this case, the keys are UPPER_CASE with underscore instead of camel-Case, see the screenshot below).
+- Via arguments in the runPython (via Apps Script / Office Scripts) or RunRemotePython (via VBA) function, respectively. - Via xlwings.conf sheet (in this case, the keys are UPPER_CASE with underscore instead of camel-Case, see the screenshot below).

 If you provide a value via config sheet and via function argument, the function argument wins.
 Let's see what the available settings are: